Akshharaa/Akshharaa/README.md

 ### **Graduate Assistant**
 **Boise State University** | Aug 2022 - May 2023
 As a graduate assistant, I supported students and faculty by providing technical assistance and developing academic materials:
-- **Tutoring & Mentorship**: Assisted students with Python, SQL, and data science concepts, fostering a deeper understanding of programming and analytical thinking.
+- **Tutoring & Mentorship**: Assisted students with SQL, and data science concepts, fostering a deeper understanding of programming and analytical thinking.
 - **Collaborative Curriculum Development**: Worked closely with professors to design assignments and quizzes that reinforced real-world applications of data science.

 ### **Associate Software Engineer**